 What is the Mountain Collective Ski Pass?

-In fact, if you visit one or more of the Collective’s destination resorts for at least six days, the pass will pay for itself.
+In fact, if you visit the Collective’s destination resorts for at least six days, the pass will pay for itself.

 While Mountain Collective passes get you discounts on additional lift ticket days and select lodging, it does not work on food or rentals.

 Types of Mountain Collective Passes

 The Mountain Collective only sells one type of pass, but for three age groups: Adult, Teen & Child.
 Their pass is good for 2 days (plus a third day at one select designation if you purchase during early bird pricing) at every one of their destinations.
 This pass can only be used for a maximum of 46 days per season.

 A Mountain Collective ski pass includes several benefits beyond ski lift access to the participating resorts: